2018 Board of Directors

 The Board of the San Diego Bead Society meets at least six times a year to provide direction for the programs and activities of the Society.
-The current Board members are:
+The 2018 Board members are:

 - Class Coordinator — Susan Blessinger

 I have been enjoying beadweaving and wire working for about 25 years.
 My style has evolved to showcasing unusual objects that I find on the beach, or in other people’s discards and bead sales.
 I like to combine old and new, and I’m fascinated with color and texture.
 As Class Coordinator, I invite you to take a class with our fabulous line up of teachers, try something new, improve your skills, and enjoy creating with like-minded artists.

 - Librarian — Ellen Kindsvater